 At that time, shampoos were usually done at home with a bar of soap, usually tar, in a bathroom basin, or in less modern domiciles, the kitchen sink with its cistern pump.
 Curls, waves and touching up of tresses were accomplished in the chimney of a lighted kerosene lamp.
 The temperature was obviously not thermostatically controlled.
 The level of heat was determined by the hiss following a light touch of the curling iron tip with a moistened finger.

-Soon her products were distributed in every state of the Union, in Canada, Mexico, South America, England, throughout continental Europe, in Russia, South Africa, Australia, China and Japan and on islands in both oceans.
+Her products were soon distributed to Mexico, Canada, all of the United States, South America, England, throughout continental Europe, Russia, South Africa, Australia, China and Japan.

 Marinello School Downtown Los Angeles, circa 1905